Julian Grenfell: Military service

 On 13 May 1915 as a captain in the 1st (Royal) Dragoons, Grenfell stood talking with a General Campbell.
 A shell landed a few yards from them, injuring both men.
 The general was able to help Julian to the nearest aid post, where he was initially so cheerful that everyone thought he had only a minor wound.
 When he (presciently) said "I think I shall die" his friends objected, but Julian insisted "you see if I don't".
 He was taken to a hospital at Wimereux, where his sister Monica was working as a V.A.D. nurse.
-He initially seemed to be holding his own, but a X-Ray showed he had an extensive skull fracture, and underlying brain injury.
+He initially seemed to be holding his own, but an X-ray showed he had an extensive skull fracture, and underlying brain injury.
 He was operated on at once, but on 23 May the doctors found his wound was infected so a second operation was undertaken.
 After this he was in continuous pain, and began to deteriorate.
 One of his arms gradually became paralysed, and he became increasingly drowsy.
 For ten long hot days his mother and father sat by his bedside, while Julian remembered happier times in younger years at Taplow Court with his mother, and recited poetry, particularly his favourite, the ancient Greek tragedy Hippolytus by Euripides.
 He died from encephalitis on the afternoon of 26 May with his mother, father and sister at his bedside.
 He was 27 years old and was buried at the Boulogne Eastern Cemetery; his mother covered his grave with oak leaves and wild flowers sent by his younger sister from home.
 The day after his death, together with news of his death, his most famous poem Into Battle was published for the first time, in The Times.

 In a letter from October 1914, Grenfell had written "I adore war. ...
 It is like a big picnic but without the objectivelessness of a picnic.
 I have never been more well or more happy. ...
 It just suits my stolid health and stolid nerves and barbaric disposition.
 The fighting-excitement vitalizes everything, every sight and action.
 One loves one's fellow man so much more when one is bent on killing him."
 This contrasts sharply with the work of later war poets such as Siegfried Sassoon or Wilfred Owen, but it should be remembered that Grenfell was a professional soldier; in any event, many British veterans of the war later rejected the idea that Sassoon and Owen spoke for them.
 Historian Max Hastings says of Grenfell that he was "idolised by his peers for reasons mystifying to posterity."